 Since 1950, Ashland has been open to the public as a historic house museum.
 Due to its long and varied history, Ashland may be thought of today as an “onion,” the layers of which can be peeled away to reveal the history of the home and its occupants and, remaining at its core, Henry Clay’s five-part Federal structure and floor plan.
 To this core have been added son James Clay’s Greek Revival, Italianate, and Victorian flourishes and Eastlake and Aesthetic details added by granddaughter Anne Clay McDowell.

-Today, Ashland is a National Historic Landmark and site of profound history.
+Ashland was made a National Historic Landmark in 1961 and remains a site of profound history and importance.
 It serves as a place of retreat and comfort for many of its neighbors, the people of Lexington, and thousands of visitors who visit the site each year.
 Most of all, it is a reminder of the “Promised Land” that Henry Clay and his descendants found here.